Complete Guide To Renting in Portugal and Tenants’ Rights

 Tenant rights in Portugal

 In Portugal, rental contracts automatically renew unless terminated by either party.
 Tenants must provide at least two months’ notice before vacating a property.
-While fixture modifications are generally permitted, reviewing the contract or consulting the owner is advisable.
+While fixture modifications are generally permitted, reviewing the contract for tenant rights in Portugal or consulting the owner is advisable.
 In the event of property damage, the landlord can retain the deposit upon lease completion.

 Subletting (subarrendar) is typically prohibited unless stipulated in the contract, necessitating landlord permission.
 Moreover, per Decree-Law no. 47344 article 1062, sub-tenants cannot be charged more than 20 percent of the original contract amount.